 An assessment of risks associated with service delivery from infrastructure assets conducted for each relevant asset management plan identified critical risks that will result in loss or reduction in service from infrastructure assets or a 'financial shock' to the organisation.
 The risk assessment process identifies credible risks, the likelihood of the risk event occurring, the consequences should the event occur, develops a risk rating, evaluates the risk and develops a risk treatment plan for non-acceptable risks.

-Critical risks, being those assessed as 'Very High' - requiring immediate corrective action and 'High' - requiring prioritised corrective action identified in the Infrastructure Risk Management Plan(s).
+Critical risks, being those assessed as 'Very High' - requiring immediate corrective action and 'High' - requiring prioritised corrective action identified accordingly.
 These risks are regularly reported to management and Council.

 5.4 Operations and Maintenance Strategies